Rijksmuseum: 21st century

 In December 2003, the main building of the museum closed for a major renovation.
 During this renovation, about 400 objects from the collection were on display in the 'fragment building', including Rembrandt's The Night Watch and other 17th-century masterpieces.

 The restoration and renovation of the Rijksmuseum are based on a design by Spanish architects Antonio Cruz and Antonio Ortiz.
 Many of the old interior decorations were restored and the floors in the courtyards were removed.
 The renovation would have initially taken five years, but was delayed and eventually took almost ten years to complete.
 The renovation cost €375 million.

 The reconstruction of the building was completed on 16 July 2012.
 In March 2013, the museum's main pieces of art were moved back from the 'fragment building' (Philips Wing) to the main building.
 The Night Watch returned to the Night Watch Room, at the end of the Hall of Fame.
 On 13 April 2013, the main building was reopened by Queen Beatrix.
 On 1 November 2014, the Philips Wing reopened with the exhibition Modern Times: Photography in the 20th Century.

+In 2025, the Rijksmuseum announced plans to partner with the municipality of Eindhoven to build a satellite branch in Eindhoven; the branch will show works from the Rijksmuseum’s collection.

+On 13 January 2026, the Rijksmuseum announced plans for a new sculpture garden with three pavilions and works by Henry Moore, Alberto Giacometti, and Louise Bourgeois, among others.
+The new garden will be funded by the Don Quixote Foundation, as well as providing long-term loans of works for the garden.
+The museum hopes it will open in autumn 2026.